 Control at Picnics: Frequent removal of garbage around picnic sites will reduce problems with yellow jackets.
 All food and beverage containers should be covered until served.
 Open soda containers should be checked carefully prior to consumption.
 Live yellow jackets have been swallowed by persons resulting in a life threatening sting in the throat area.
 Garbage can lids should fit tightly to reduce foraging.
 Garbage cans and dumpsters can be sprayed with an insecticide labeled for that use.

-Control of Underground Nests: Visit your local hardware store or garden center and purchase a product labelled for yellow jacket control.
+Control of Underground Nests: Visit your local hardware store or garden center and purchase a product labeled for yellow jacket control.
 Follow all label directions.
 Insecticides should be applied late evening or at night when all foragers are inside the nest.
 The nest entrance should be identified and marked during daytime.
 A quick knockdown insecticide is preferred because yellow jackets may fly out to defend the colony when disturbed.
 Yellow jackets are attracted to light, so do not hold a flashlight while applying an insecticide to a nest.
 Direct the insecticide dispenser nozzle toward the nest entrance for best control.
 Check the colony entrance the next day for activity and reapply again if necessary.
 If daytime control is necessary, the person should wear protective gear including a hat, veil, coveralls, and gloves because returning foragers will likely attempt to defend the colony.

 Control of Above Ground Nests: Remember, yellow jacket colonies do not normally survive the winter and the first hard freeze will eliminate most colonies.
 If the colony is located in an out of the way place where human or pet contact is not possible, you may allow cold weather to freeze the colony.
 If this is not possible, you should visit the local hardware store or garden center and purchase a container of pressurized insecticide labeled for yellow jacket or hornet control.
 The product should allow a straight stream of knockdown insecticide to be emitted from a nozzle.
 If yellow jacket control is necessary during daylight hours, begin spraying the insecticide in a fanning motion as you approach the nest to repel colony defenders and returning foragers.
 For complete nest elimination, spray the stream of insecticide directly into the nest entrance which will normally be located at the bottom of the nest.
 Check the nest for activity the next day and reapply if necessary.
 Protective clothing is highly recommended.